|Len Cantello testimonial match with an All-Black team|

 DM: Paul Ince

 From 1992 to 2000, Paul Ince was capped 53 times between 1992 and 2000.
-He was a key player for England at Euro 1996, World Cup 1998 and Euro 2000.
+He was a key player for England at the Euro 1996, the World Cup 1998 and the Euro 2000.
 For his club career, he started with West Ham in 1986, but his best known stints were with Liverpool, Inter Milan and Manchester United.
 He also played for Middlesbrough and Wolverhampton Wanderers.
-He is one of the few players who played and starred for both Liverpool and Manchester United.
+He is one of the few players in football history who played and starred for both Liverpool and Manchester United.

 David Roscastle's best club career was spent with Arsenal where he won two league titles.
 He was sold to Leeds United for a club record in 1992, but he never settled with the club due to injuries and other reasons.
 He was capped 14 times for England.
 England never lost a single match in any of the games he played.
-Despite for being a good footballer, surpisingly, he was left out of all major tournaments.
+Despite for being a good footballer, surpisingly, he was left out of all major tournaments during his international career.
 He died at the age of 33 from a form of cancer.

 RW/FW Theo Walcott